tiffit/DiscordIdleRPG/README.md

 * Set up secret.json in `/config/secret.json` in the project root.
   - Observe `secret_template.json`, and copy your token and db info in to it.
   - Rename the file `secret.json`
 * Open terminal and navigate to the root directory of the project.
+(Make sure you have node.js installed!)
   - Type in `npm i`
   - Type in `node main`